ikrishagarwal/technika-server/README.md

 - `POST /delegate/register/self`: Register a delegate booking for yourself (individual).
 - `POST /delegate/register/group`: Register tickets for all members in your delegate room (group owner exclusive).
+- `GET /delegate/qr`: Return the TiQR checksum for the user's delegate booking.

 #### Legacy Delegate Endpoints